-While the osteospermum flowers in this pot are pretty, the foliage of the other plants is striking enough to hold things together when they’re past their best.
+While the osteospermum flowers in this pot are pretty, the foliage of the hebe and fern is striking enough to hold things together when they're past their best.
 The foliage will last all year, too, meaning this container has staying power.

 Plants used: Osteospermum 'Serenity Dark Purple', Dryopteris affinis and Hebe 'Heartbreaker'.

 This robust trio is reminiscent of the plants found on sand dunes, and they're just as tolerant of harsh conditions in a garden.
 Also, they'll come back year after year, with the flower heads holding their form right into autumn.